ParasSethi8530/Basketball-Scoreboard-JS/README.md

 ## Live Demo

 Curious to see the basketball scoreboard in action?
-Check out the live demo [here](#) to experience the real-time tracking, interactive features, and score incrementation firsthand.
+Check out the live demo [basketball-scoreboard-js-css-html.netlify.app] to experience the real-time tracking, interactive features, and score incrementation firsthand.

 ## Get Started